 Now for one of the least ideal moments of this mini style: Removing them can take a few hours or a couple of days.
 A good practice is to section the hair into four to six parts, spray each section with water, and use a product with slip to remove each twist or braid so that you don't damage your hair while taking them down.
 I personally would use oil here.

-In the video, she gives us fifteen different styles, taking us into the '90s with hair clips and scrunchies all the way to an elegant look with a gorgeous head wrap.
-Here are ten more styles to get your creativity flowing.
+In the video, she gives us fifteen different styles, taking us from a '90s vibe with hair clips and scrunchies all the way to an elegant look with a gorgeous head wrap.
+Ahead, see eight more styles to get your creativity flowing.